 When the prime rate changes, we see a domino-like effect in credit card rates, and the amount of interest cardholders pay on their carryover balances.

-While most large banks aren’t offering fixed credit cards, they do exist.
+While most large banks aren’t offering fixed rate credit cards, they do exist.
 Here are a few examples.

 - Milestone Gold Mastercard